About liquor licences

-You must have a licence if you sell alcohol.
-It is an offence under Article 78(1) of the Licensing (Jersey) Law 1974 for a person to sell intoxicating liquor unless they hold a licence.
+You must have a liquor licence if you sell alcohol.
+It's an offence under Article 78(1) of the Licensing (Jersey) Law 1974 for a person to sell intoxicating liquor unless they hold a licence.

 Who can apply for a licence

 You can apply for a licence if you're either: